01

 Hummingbirds are what society would consider a “normal” chronotype.
 These are the people who pretty easily stay in sync with the day and night cycle.
 They are usually ready for bed around 11:00 PM and tend to wake up naturally around 7:00 AM.
 For most of the day, you feel pretty good.
 You probably will experience small times of tiredness, usually around 10 and again around 2 or 3 in the afternoon.

 Larks are the early birds.
 These are people who get a bright and early start, usually between 4 and 6:00 AM.
 If you are a lark, you probably find that you do not have a lot of stamina and that you fizzle out early in the evening.
+For some parents that have tried everything to get their child to sleep later in the morning to no avail, they may have a child with a lark chronotype on their hands.
+This may not bode well if you happen to be a night owl (more on that later)!

 Finally, you have your owl, or your night owl.
 If this is you, you probably find that you naturally like to stay up late, not going to bed until midnight or 1 am.
 The alarm going off at 6 am would be really hard for you.
 You would much rather sleep til 8 or 9 in the morning.
 You might struggle with sleep more than others because you try to go to bed early and get up early – yet it’s just a struggle.
 You often wonder if it’s hopeless because you cannot sleep until 9 in the morning if you have a job with specific hours – or have small children.
 So, each morning, you drag yourself out of bed.
 Once the afternoon rolls around, however, you have an energy spike and you can get things done.

 Chronotypes can give us really great information to help set ourselves up for success when it comes to our sleep.
 Make sure to determine yours so you can make some small easy changes to improve your sleep!
-If you’d like to learn more about how our Adult Sleep Team can help you reach your goals, book a free evaluation call with one of our experts.
+If you’d like to learn more about how our Sleep Coaches can help you reach your goals, book a free evaluation call with one of our experts.